-When HPHC is primary, HPHC is responsible for processing and paying claims for Covered Benefits first.
-Coverage will be provided to the full extent of benefits available under this Handbook, Schedule of Benefits and Prescription Drug Brochure (if applicable).
+When HPHC is primary,

+- HPHC is responsible for processing and paying claims for Covered Benefits first. - coverage will be provided to the full extent of benefits available under the EOC.

-When HPHC is secondary, HPHC is responsible for processing claims for Covered Benefits after the primary plan has issued a benefit determination.
-HPHC will first review the primary plan's benefit determination.
-HPHC will then pay or provide Covered Benefits as the secondary payor.
-HPHC's benefits will be reduced so that the total amount paid by all plans for a Covered Benefit will not exceed the amount payable under this Handbook.
-HPHC may recover any payments made for services in excess of HPHC's liability as the secondary plan, either before or after payment by the primary plan.
+When HPHC is secondary,

+- HPHC is responsible for processing claims for Covered Benefits after the primary plan has issued a benefit determination. - HPHC will first review the primary plan's benefit determination. - HPHC will then pay or provide Covered Benefits as the secondary payor. - HPHC's benefits will be reduced so that the total amount paid by all plans for a Covered Benefit will not exceed the amount payable under the EOC. - HPHC may recover any payments made for services in excess of HPHC's liability as the secondary plan, either before or after payment by the primary plan.